March 3, 2025

 Edit audio and video just like editing a doc.

-Keep in mind that if you use this feature, you’re also giving permission for other TikTok users to see that you viewed their profile.
+Keep in mind that turning on this feature also means other TikTok users will be able to see when you view their profiles.

-One way to adjust your profile view history is through your privacy settings.
+You can manage your profile view history settings through your privacy settings.
 Follow these steps to turn this option on or off.

 1. Open your TikTok app (doesn't matter if it's iPhone or Android), then tap Profile in the bottom-right corner of the navigation bar.